labintsev/ladd-and-weights/paper_en.md

 From one search and rescue operation, several thousand photos are obtained, which today the volunteers look at manually.
 It is clear that such processing is long and inefficient.
 After two hours of such work, the volunteers get tired and cannot continue the search, but people's health and lives depend on its speed.
-Together with search and rescue teams, we are developing an application to search for missing people in images taken from UAVs.
+Lacmus foundation with search and rescue teams develope an application to search for missing people in images taken from UAVs.

 ## Related works